auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ### The Botnet Cracker

-If The Com then decides to use stolen computing resources in an attempt to crack your passwords, then there is an unavoidable risk of the computation being observed, and the payload given to a security analyst.
+If The Com then decides to use a [botnet](https://arstechnica.com/security/2024/03/attack-wrangles-thousands-of-web-users-into-a-password-cracking-botnet/) or [other stolen computing resources](https://www.reddit.com/r/aws/comments/x03vay/hacked_aws_account_is_facing_200000_in_charges/) in an attempt to crack your passwords, then there is an unavoidable risk of the computation being observed, and the payload given to a security analyst.

-Thanks to self-documenting domain separation, the security analyst will be able to take The Com's implementation of your password hash algorithm, and from it reverse engineer your invitation to contact your organzation about the stolen hashes
+Thanks to self-documenting cryptography, the security analyst will be able to take The Com's implementation of your password hash algorithm, and from it reverse engineer your invitation to contact your organzation about the stolen hashes.

 Here, The Com is acting as Eve, and the stolen computing resource is acting as Craig.